LoginRadius/python-sdk/README.md

 You will need at least Python - 2.7 or greater.
 LoginRadius module utilizes the [namedtuple](https://docs.python.org/2/library/collections.html#collections.namedtuple) from the collections library and the [import_module](https://docs.python.org/2/library/importlib.html) from importlib.

 ### Install From Package
-Using pip
+Using pip:

 ```
  pip install loginradius-v2==11.0.0
 ```

-or with easy_install
+or with easy_install:

 ```
  easy_install loginradius-v2==11.0.0